leebyron/ecmascript-reverse-iterable/README.md

-The abstract operation CreateListReverseIterator with argument list creates an Iterator (25.1.1.2) object whose next method returns the successive elements of list in ascending (reverse) order.
+The abstract operation CreateListReverseIterator with argument list creates an Iterator (25.1.1.2) object whose next method returns the successive elements of list in descending (reversed) order.
 It performs the following steps:

   1. Let *iterator* be ObjectCreate(%IteratorPrototype%, ([[IteratorNext]], [[IteratedList]], [[ListReverseIteratorNextIndex]])).
   2. Set *iterator’s* [[IteratedList]] internal slot to *list*.